-Our mobile design system for Sketch includes over 250 responsive symbols, charts and an extensive style guide.
+Our mobile design system for Sketch and Figma includes over 250 responsive symbols, charts and an extensive style guide.
 It’s the perfect tool to create apps for iOS, the iPhone X and Android.
 Components are responsive and they all share the same goal: to evoke simplicity.
-This leaves your interface with more power and makes it the perfect starter kit for any mobile-based project built in Sketch.
+This leaves your interface with more power and makes it the perfect starter kit for any mobile-based project built in Sketch or Figma.

 - 200+ responsive symbols: Distorted symbols is a thing of the past, they all adapt when resized.

 - Any platform: Design apps for the web, iOS, the iPhone X or Android.

 - Style guide: A guide covering all UI elements to keep you and your team up to date.